baydghanam/COURSERA-Getting-and-Cleaning-Data/CodeBook.md

-# Data source, refrences and description: #
+# Data source, references and description: #
-For a summary description of the data used as source to this script please refer to the following URL http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+For a summary description of the data used as source for this script please refer to the following URL http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 # Libraries uploaded at the beginning of the script: #